 In the summer of 2012 my parents sent my younger sister and I to their hometown, Somerset, New Jersey, to live with my grandparents.
 “But why??
 There’s nothing to even do down there.
 It’s just a bunch of strip malls,” I whined.
 “Because you should spend time with your grandparents, and you could learn something …

 Back when I was in school at Colorado College I felt obligated to go skiing.
 I had to see what all the the hype was about.
 Needless to say, it was a highly intense racialized experience for me.
 I was alarmed by the way whiteness had co-opted the landscape, erecting a prism of natural simulation. …

 Plants are giving me life.
 Literally.
 They are vital to my sustainability.
 And I’m not only talking about trendy hipster succulents that sit on a windowsill untouched (no shade to succulents though).
 I’m referring to diverse plants that require consistent attention, care, and positive energy.
 I have two basil plants sitting on the south-facing windows …

-While attending Colorado College I was a contributing writer for our school’s editorial magazine, Cipher.
-Below are links to two of my investigative pieces.
+While attending Colorado College I was a staff writer for our award winning editorial magazine, Cipher.
+Two of my editorial pieces are featured below.

 If you need a young, ambitious, creative thinker to join your team, I’m your girl!
 I can build websites, write articles, educate you about sustainability, roller skate, edit videos, teach children, and organize the heck out of an Excel spreadsheet.
 I’m a Renaissance woman ready for anything.